dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 We'd like to recognize all of the docs and support from our partner team, Developer Experience: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!

-We'd also like to give a special thanks to the 22 community members who contributed to the [dbt Product docs](https://docs.getdbt.com) for the first time :pray:
+We'd also like to give a special thanks to the 22 community members who contributed to the [dbt Product docs](https://docs.getdbt.com) for the first time. :pray: Based on feedback from the dbt community, we made these changes:

 - Added a [permissions table](/docs/cloud/manage-access/enterprise-permissions) for Enterprise accounts
 - Added a [browser session page](/docs/cloud/about-cloud/browsers#browser-sessions) that clarifies dbt Cloud’s browser session time and when it logs users off.